-The conference will be organized in 16 parallel sessions from four research fields:
+The conference was organized in 16 parallel sessions from four research fields:

 - dynamical systems and ergodic theory (parallel sessions: topological dynamics, complex dynamics, ergodic theory, and smooth dynamical systems),

 - partial differential equations (parallel sessions: calculus of variations, control theory, numerical methods, and stochastic partial differential equations),

 - other types of equations, dynamics and computation (parallel sessions: ordinary differential equations, difference equations, functional equations, and dynamics, equations and computation),

 - mathematics in other sciences and technology (parallel sessions: mathematical physics, mathematics for life sciences, financial mathematics, and industrial mathematics).

 - plenary lectures (one hour long and aimed at all participants),

 - invited talks (40 minutes long and aimed at participants from each research field separately),

 - keynote talks (30 minutes long and aimed at participants from each parallel session separately),